tom-howard/ros/content/amr31001/lab1.md

 {{% textalign center %}}
 **AMR31001 Lab 1 Complete!**
-*See you again in Spring for Lab 2!*
+*See you again next year for Lab 2!*
 {{% /textalign %}}